mridul404/Resume-Categorization-NLP/README.md

 # Resume Categorization Project

-This project provides a tool for automatically categorizing resumes using a pre-trained RoBERTa model.
+This project provides a tool for automatically categorizing resumes using a fine-tuned RoBERTa model.
 It processes PDF resumes, categorizes them, and organizes them into folders based on their predicted categories.

 ## Table of Contents
 - [Features](#features)